-When A_e is smaller than the minimum size of land collateral required for access to credit A_e^m , self-cultivating all the endowed land will not involve attached capital investments as landed agents of this category have no accessible credit to do investments.
+When A_e is smaller than the minimum size of land collateral required for credit access A_e^m , self-cultivating all the endowed land will not involve attached capital investments as landed agents of this category have no accessible credit to do the investments.
 Nevertheless, self-cultivating all the endowed land will always involve the usage of family labor.
 It will not consume all the endowed labor at its opportunity cost wage rate though, since the size of land endowment is small, namely $A_e < A_e^m$ where A_e^m is usually small (Carter and Olinto, 2003).
 Under the C.R.S. production technology, landed agents of this category will have the same intensity of the effective labor input on the endowed land under self-cultivation as they face the same marginal cost of the effective labor input extracted from family labor, namely wage rate.
 Hence, the marginal output revenue of the endowed land under self-cultivation will be the same for them as well.
 So will the marginal return of the endowed land under self-cultivation.

 For $A_e \geq A_e^m$, landed agents have accessible credit to make attached capital investments.
 Assume that they will invest attached capital in the endowed land under self-cultivation.
-Then, the marginal return of the endowed land under self-cultivation will become larger right at $A_e = A_e^m$ than that at $A_e < A_e^m$ as attached capital investments raise the marginal output revenue of the endowed land under self-cultivation through the complementarity between attached capital and land inputs in the farm production.
-Although attached capital also complements labor in the farm production, self-cultivating all the endowed land of size A_e equal to A_e^m will still not consume all the endowed labor at its opportunity cost wage rate given that A_e^m is small.
+Then, the marginal return of the endowed land under self-cultivation will become larger right at $A_e = A_e^m$ than that at $A_e < A_e^m$ as attached capital investments raise the marginal output revenue of the endowed land under self-cultivation through the complementarity between attached capital and land inputs in farm production.23 When A_e^m is sufficiently small, self-cultivating all the endowed land of size A_e equal to A_e^m will still not consume all the endowed labor at its opportunity cost wage rate.

 As the size of land endowment increases, however, self-cultivating all the endowed land will consume more endowed labor.
 Hence, there exists a unique size of land endowment, namely the threshold of renting in land A_e^{in} , at which self-cultivating all the endowed land will just consume all the endowed labor at its opportunity cost wage rate.
-This means that agents endowed with land of size above A_e^{in} will not use any endowed labor to cultivate any land to be rented in as they will use all the endowed labor to self-cultivate all or part of the endowed land.24
+This means that agents endowed with land of a size above A_e^{in} will not use any endowed labor to cultivate any land to be rented in as they will use all the endowed labor to self-cultivate all or part of the endowed land.24

 For $A_e \in [A_e^m, A_e^{in}]$, the marginal return of the endowed land under self-cultivation will be invariant with respect to the size of land endowment.
 Note that landed agents of this category face the same marginal cost of the effective labor input extracted from family labor, namely wage rate.
 Under the C.R.S. production technology, they will then demand the same intensity of attached capital investments on the endowed land under self-cultivation.
-Hence, they will invest the same intensity of attached capital in the endowed land under self-cultivation, regardless of the credit
+Hence, they will invest the same intensity of attached capital in the endowed land under self-cultivation, regardless of the credit the endowed land equals the marginal output revenue of the raw land plus the marginal output revenue of attached capital times the intensity of the natural or minimal attached capital.
+See the mathematical formula in section 4.2.